eknigge/cloud-labs/compute-labs/azure/azure-vm-with-ubuntu-and-nginx-web-server.md

     > You may need to provide some additional information on this screen.
 Use your best judgement for the required information.
 22. Wait until the deployment is complete.
 23. Once the deployment is complete, click on the ![Resource groups button](media/azure-resource-groups-button.png) button in the left-hand menu list under the Microsoft Azure logo.
-24. Find the `azvmnginxlab-[initials]-vm01` resource group in the list and click on it.
+24. Find the `azvmnginxlab-[initials]-rg` resource group in the list and click on it.
 25. Verify the following resource types exist:
   - `Virtual network`
   - `Virtual machine`